Student Responsibility to Keep Informed

 - Earned a 3.0 GPA (or equivalent) or better in all work attempted while registered as an upper-division student working for a baccalaureate degree.
 OR

-- Earned a previous graduate degree or professional degree or equivalent from an accredited U.S. institution recognized by UCF or its equivalent from a foreign institution in a field related to the discipline of the program to which the applicant is applying.
+- Earned a previous graduate degree or professional degree or equivalent from a regionally accredited U.S. institution or its equivalent from a foreign institution in a field related to the discipline of the program to which the applicant is applying.

 - Additionally, all applicants to doctoral programs must meet the following specific requirements:

 - Each applicant to a doctoral degree program shall present scores that are acceptable for the program to which the student is applying on the Graduate Record Examination (verbal, quantitative, and writing), or an equivalent measure on the GMAT, whichever is deemed most appropriate to the program.
-Students, including international students, who already have a graduate degree obtained from an accredited institution recognized by UCF in the same or in a related area are not required to take the Graduate Record Examination or GMAT unless it is required by the program.
+Students, including international students, who already have a graduate degree obtained from a regionally accredited institution in the same or in a related area are not required to take the Graduate Record Examination or GMAT unless it is required by the program.

 - In addition, doctoral applicants must submit three letters of recommendation, a resume or a curriculum vitae, and a written essay.